 Instructions

-• Serve them meatballs hot, garnished with additional fresh basil if desired.
+- Serve the meatballs hot with sauce and garnished with additional fresh basil if desired.
 Enjoy!

 Notes